 Imagine you get an email from your agent tonight requesting a self-tape for a huge role that’s due first thing tomorrow morning.
 How do you react?

 If you’d react in the first way, well done!
 If you’d react in the second way, you need to up your self-tape game.
-A self-tape is crucial to your success as an actor and you need to be prepared when a last-minute request comes in.
-To make sure you’re ready when the requests come in, it’s useful to have a small, professional-grade setup in your home.
-Here’s everything you’ll need:
+A self-tape is crucial to your success as an actor, and you need to be prepared when a last-minute request comes in.
+To make sure you’re ready when the requests come in, it’s useful to have a small, professional-grade set up in your home.
+Below are eight pieces of equipment every actor needs to shoot a high-quality self-taped audition, from backdrops to lighting.

 If you already have a smartphone, this is a one and done!
 Smartphones have awesome cameras now.
 Just make sure to shoot horizontally.